This article provides an in-depth fundamental analysis of Alkyl Amines Chemicals Ltd.

 Operating Efficiency Analysis of Alkyl Amines Chemicals Ltd:

 You have rightly pointed out that over the years; Alkyl Amines Chemicals Ltd has been reflecting improved operating efficiency.
 This is shown by increasing fixed assets turnover and inventory turnover.
 Receivables days are stable at 68 days, indicating that the credit terms with customers are stable over the years

-You are right that Alkyl Amines Chemicals Ltd has been able to convert its profits in to cash flow from operations.
-PAT for last 10 years (FY2005-14) is INR 135 cr. whereas the CFO over the similar period is INR 231 cr.
+You are right that Alkyl Amines Chemicals Ltd has been able to convert its profits into cash flow from operations.
+PAT for the last 10 years (FY2005-14) is INR 135 cr. whereas the CFO over a similar period is INR 231 cr.
 This is a good sign.

 However, the fixed asset turnover ratio, though increasing, is still low at 2.9 times.
 It indicates that Alkyl Amines Chemicals Ltd operates in a capital-intensive business where heavy capital investment is necessary to grow your business continuously.
 Alkyl Amines Chemicals Ltd has been using its cash generated from operations to fund its capital expenses.
 However, it has not proved sufficient to meet its cash requirements.

 As a result, Alkyl Amines Chemicals Ltd has to rely on other sources of cash (like debt) to meet the extra funds required by capital investments.
 Total debt of Alkyl Amines Chemicals Ltd has increased from INR 66 cr. to FY2005 to INR 155 cr. in FY2014.

 Investors should stay cautious while considering an investment in companies, which have continuously increasing debt levels.
 High debt has the potential of reducing profitability and increases the risk of bankruptcy under tough business conditions.